 We're committed to supporting arguments with evidence.
 So, we teach you to always use data to rigorously test your arguments.
 We're renowned for our expertise in conflict studies, international relations, political economics and elections and we have the largest number of leading researchers in the UK, with three members of the British Academy.

-We've consistently been the highest rated politics department in the country since national assessments began (REF 2014).
+We have always been the highest-rated politics department in the UK (REF 2014, mainstream universities, THE 2014).
 Our academics are some of the biggest names in the field, giving you unparalleled access to some of the best minds in politics.

 Our MSc courses are ideal if you have a solid background in statistical methods, whereas our MA courses don't require any training in statistics.
 Both courses train you to understand current political science reach and to undertake independent theoretical and empirical research projects.